syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Enable the title in File details for the dialog popup.
+Enables the title in File details for the dialog popup.